Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Conclusions

-In conclusion, this paper addresses the design of cooperative multiagent coverage controllers, where the information is shared centrally, but the control decisions are made by each robot independently.
+In conclusion, this paper addresses the design of cooperative multi-agent coverage controllers, where the information is shared centrally, but the control decisions are made by each robot independently.
 We identified a gap between information assimilation algorithms and coverage controllers.
 Therefore we proposed a method to quantify the value/impact that taking measurements in a domain has on the clarity of our estimate of other parts of the domain.
-To this end we utilized Gaussian Processes to model the environment, as well as our earlier work on the clarity dynamics, which in effect quantifies the information gain about the domain due to measurements.
+To this end, we utilized Gaussian Processes to model the environment, as well as our earlier work on the clarity dynamics, which in effect quantifies the information gained about the domain due to measurements.
 We saw that the relative value of measurements is captured by a function $S$.
 We used this function to propose two new coverage controllers that, although qualitatively different, still cover the domain and collect information accurately.
 The concepts were demonstrated through a simulation study of collecting information about a wind field.

-A key limitation of this work is that we assumed the spatial and temporal hyperpararameters of the Gaussian Process were fixed and known apriori.
-Although a method was described to obtain these hyperparameters from data, in our future work we will aim to develop an online method to estimate the hyperparameters, and chose trajectories that improve the quality of the hyperparameters.
-Furthermore, we believe further attention should be placed on the numerical implementation of the proposed direct method, to investigate methods to obtain smooth trajectories.
-Finally, it would also be interesting to look into methods to ensure safety of the robots with a safety constraint that depends on the information collected online.
+A key limitation of this work is that we assumed the spatial and temporal hyperparameters of the Gaussian Process were fixed and known a priori.
+Although a method was described to obtain these hyperparameters from data, in our future work we will aim to develop an online method to estimate the hyperparameters and choose trajectories that improve the quality of the hyperparameters.
+Finally, it would also be interesting to look into methods to ensure the safety of the robots with a safety constraint that depends on the information collected online.
 In such a scenario, the objective of collecting information must be weighed against the importance of not violating safety constraints.